When cash stops working. The real triggers for an employee equity plan

 Sometimes it's cultural: a founder wants to share the upside while it's still straightforward, before a valuation gear change turns “sharing” into a negotiation and before the business becomes too complex to make ownership feel real.

 Either way, equity only works when it's anchored to something credible: governance people trust, a value-creation strategy that people believe in and a route for your staff to realise that value (even if partial and imperfect).
-Without that, equity becomes hope with paperwork - and hope is a fragile incentive.
+Without that, equity becomes wishful thinking with paperwork, which is a fragile incentive (although potentially a serendipitous one).

-If you are weighing up a plan right now, the useful question isn't “should we give employees equity?".
+If you are weighing up a plan right now, the useful question isn't “should we give employees equity?”
 It's: what's stopping you, what are the push factors and do you have the operating model to run the structure well?

 Equity is a tool, not a dumb reach strategy.
 If the “why” is just “alignment” or “retention”, you risk building a plan that is technically neat but commercially vague.
 The better framing is: which roles, over what time horizon and what behaviour are you trying to influence that cash isn’t influencing today?